khughezq/post-install-config/README.md

 </p>
 <p>
-8. Finally, will configure Help Topics for when users create a ticket.
+8. Finally, I configured Help Topics for when users create a ticket.
 To create this we go to the Admin Panel, Manage, and then to Help Topics.
 </p>